kevinkk525/pysmartnode/README.md

 * MQTT_TYPE: support for an experimental connection type (will be described when fully tested, documented and implemented).
 Not working at the moment.
 * WIFI_LED: Set option to a pin number to use the connected LED to display the Wifi status.
 If the initial connect to the WIFI was successful then it will blink 5 times very quickly.
 While connected it will blink quickly one time every 30 seconds.
 When not connected it will make 3 long blinks every 5 seconds.
 * WIFI_LED_ACTIVE_HIGH: Set to False if the connected LED is active low.
+* WEBREPL_ACTIVE: Starts the webrepl from pysmartnode scripts without modifying the boot.py, also intializes the webrepl so calling "webrepl_setup" is not needed.
+* WEBREPL_PASSWORD: Set a password for the webrepl.

 Platform dependent options are
 - for esp32_LoBo: